Bombshell Fitness Trainer Kelsey Wells Shows Off Insanely Toned Physique In Gray Sports Bra On Instagram

-Kelsey Wells, a fitness trainer with 2.5 million followers on Instagram is heating up the social media platform with her newest workout video.
+Kelsey Wells, a fitness trainer with 2.5 million followers on Instagram, is heating up the social media platform with her newest workout video.

 In the clip, Kelsey is wearing a gray sports bra and dark green shorts as she works out with a recovery band.
 She starts with a series of bicep curls before following them up with side raises, bent over curls and band pull aparts.

 “All you need is a recovery band for this PWRful upper body strength session!!
-4 sets of 12 reps for each!.she says in the caption
+Four sets of 12 reps for each!” she says in the caption.

 In the comments, fans shared their appreciation for the video.